quasar098/animal-chess/README.md

 # animal chess
 chess with animals<br>
-will publish on heroku soon maybe
+published on heroku

+click on a piece to see its moveset/attackset only one player can move at a time